KuaiSearch: An E-Commerce Search Dataset with Authentic Queries and Product Texts for Recall, Ranking, and Relevance: Introduction

 To effectively address the aforementioned challenges, we construct and release \textbf{KuaiSearch}, an e-commerce search dataset built upon one of the most popular short-video platforms in China, Kuaishou.
 Figure~\ref{fig:search_entry} illustrates the primary entry points for product search on the platform, including the homepage, mall page, and product detail page, which together constitute the core interfaces through which users initiate search requests.
-KuaiSearch explicitly covers three key components of the e-commerce search pipeline---\emph{recall}, \emph{ranking}, and \emph{relevance judgment}---thereby enabling systematic research on multi-stage e-commerce search systems.
-The dataset consists of approximately 330,000 users, 18,000,000 products, and 2,500,000 real search queries and, to the best of our knowledge, is \textbf{the largest e-commerce search dataset} currently available.
+KuaiSearch explicitly covers three key tasks in the e-commerce search pipeline---\emph{recall}, \emph{ranking}, and \emph{relevance judgment}---and supports the evaluation of representative methods for each task within a shared real-world e-commerce domain.
+The dataset consists of approximately 330,000 users, 18,000,000 products, and 2,500,000 real search queries, providing a large-scale benchmark for real-world e-commerce search research.
 During dataset construction, we fully retain real user search queries without applying any popularity-based filtering on products, and include users with diverse historical behavior lengths, thus preserving data distributions that closely reflect real-world commercial environments.
 We further conduct multi-perspective analyses and benchmark representative models on KuaiSearch, demonstrating its research value and practical utility for e-commerce search.

 In summary, the main contributions of this work are as follows: \begin{itemize} \item We propose and release KuaiSearch, a large-scale e-commerce search dataset with real user queries, a full-category product catalog, and diverse long-term user behaviors, without popularity-based filtering, thereby preserving data distributions that reflect real-world e-commerce search scenarios.